-1.1.
-Provision of Relevant Information
+1.1 Provision of Relevant Information

-The Mission maintains contact with selected Visiting Experts and provides them with information relevant to their planned deployment.
+The Mission maintains contact with selected Visiting Experts, and keeps the Contributing State Authorities informed, and provides them with information relevant to their planned deployment.
 Visiting Experts may become involved in Mission planned activities from the early stages of planning and development before they deploy, together with mission members, to implement individual projects in-country.

-1.2.
-Contact with the Mission Security Officer
+1.2 Contact with the Mission Security Officer

-Prior to deployment (D-72 hours) Visiting Experts shall be contacted by a Mission Security Officer (MSO), who shall give them instructions regarding their travel to country
+Prior to deployment (no later than D-72 hours) Visiting Experts shall be contacted by a Mission Security Officer (MSO), who shall give them instructions regarding their travel to country

-1.3.
-Travel to Mission
+1.3 Travel to Mission